moodle/devdocs/general/development/tools/behat/writing.md

 ### PHPDoc comments to map scenario steps

 PHPDoc style comments before functions can be used to map to your .scenario files.
 Read more about this here https://behat.org/en/latest/user_guide/context/definitions.html

-When you define more steps in your plugin, make it clear they come from your plugin